kchou94/tvapp/readme.md

 ## About
 This repo is for a personal project I'm working on.
 The aim is design an anime clip sharing site for my friends and me.

+This project uses Node, Express, MongoDB, and Semantic UI.

 ## Goals/Outline
 Note: (?) denotes less important features

 - ~~Full-page video landing screen~~
 - Shows index with all shows
     - User-made pages for each show/series